 any criminal convictions that are unrelated to the job

-These characteristics are called protected grounds.
-If you’re treated differently based on any protected personal characteristic, it’s called discrimination.
+These are called protected characteristics.
+If you’re treated badly or unfairly based on any protected characteristic, it’s discrimination.

 “I hurt my shoulder skiing and needed to get surgery.
 My job involves heavy lifting, so I was worried about getting back to work.
 I got a note from my doctor explaining how long my recovery would take, and the types of work I’d be able to continue doing.
 My employer agreed to modify my duties until I’m fully recovered.
 I really appreciate their efforts to make things easier for me.”